university-of-york/uoy-api-courses/README.md

 npm install
 ```

-To deploy the application to your sandbox run:
+To deploy the application to your account run:

 ```
 serverless deploy
 ```

-Then find the Courses API URL in AWS API Gateway.
+Then find the API's URL in AWS API Gateway under the appropriate Stage to try it out.

 ### Testing